 Lasers for Quantum Technologies

 In the early 20th century, Max Planck and others developed the theory of quantum mechanics as a result of trying to understand the true nature of matter and light.
-This theory has revolutionized our understanding of the world at microscopic levels and lead to the realization that both matter and light can simultaneously be seen as both particles and waves (“wave-particle duality”).
+This theory has revolutionized our understanding of the world at microscopic levels and led to the realization that both matter and light can simultaneously be seen as both particles and waves (“wave-particle duality”).
 The theory has enabled the development of a large number of technologies and devices that modern society relies on; such as lasers, semiconductor electronics, advanced medical equipment and many more.

 E=hν

 In 1900, Max Planck proposed that light from a black body is radiated in discrete energy elements (”quanta”), with an energy (E) that is proportional to the frequency (v) of the light.
 This was the starting point of the development of quantum mechanics.
-Planks constant (h) was later named after Max Planck himself.
+Planck’s constant (h) was later named after Max Planck himself.

 Recent years have shown tremendous progress in a number of new technologies based on quantum mechanics, leading to innovations with a promise to bring transformative solutions to many of the challenges the world is facing today, such as climate change, need for more efficient healthcare and national security.
 This wave of scientific and industrial development in quantum technologies is often referred to as the Second Quantum Revolution or Quantum 2.0.